Table of Contents

 According to the amendment, the president’s rule in a region can only is extended after a year if India is experiencing a national emergency and the election commission of India declares that it is necessary due to difficulties in holding assembly elections in the area.

-Criticism in President’s Rule
+Criticism of the President’s Rule

 The provisions of the President’s Rule have faced criticism for several reasons: